nielsenjared/nielsenjared.github.io/content/blog/2020-best-podcasts-web-developers/index.md

 ### IRL

 Produced by [Mozillla](https://www.mozilla.org/en-US/) and hosted by [Manoush Zomorodi](http://www.manoushz.com/), [_IRL_](https://irlpodcast.org/) covers the big picture topics you _need_ to be thinking about, but probably aren’t because you’re busy building the Internet.
-Each episode is a critical investigation of the effects of the things we build on the people who use them.
+Each episode is a critical investigation of the effects of the things we build on the people who use them, _in real life_.

 [IRL](https://irlpodcast.org/) | Where to begin?
 [Democracy and the Internet](https://irlpodcast.org/season5/episode2/)

 ### FTFY

 [_Fixed That For You_](https://fixedthatforyou.com/) claims to be a show about “solving problems with data and algorithms”, but that is seriously underselling it.
-Each episode is an exploration of the clever and ingenious solutions discovered using computation to solve { ... }.
-It’s not specifically for developers or related to web development, but it’s fascinating and very well-produced.
+Each episode is an exploration of the clever and ingenious solutions discovered to solve extraordinary obstacles using the power of computation.
+It’s not specifically related to web development, but it’s fascinating and very well-produced.

 [FTFY](https://fixedthatforyou.com/) | Where to begin?
 [Data vs. Running While Blind](https://fixedthatforyou.com/episodes/data-vs-running-while-blind/)